alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 But, surprisingly, not all bots are bad, and some of them are even vital for the Internet.
 The classification could look like this:

-- **White bots** (good) - various search engines bots like Google, Bing or [DuckDuckGo](https://duckduckgo.com/).
+- **White bots** (good) - various search engine bots like Google, Bing or [DuckDuckGo](https://duckduckgo.com/).
 They are crucial, that's how we all discover things on the Internet.
 They respect and follow [the robots exclusion protocol (robot.txt)](https://en.wikipedia.org/wiki/Robots_exclusion_standard), aware of [the Robots HTML \<META\> tag](https://www.w3.org/TR/html401/appendix/notes.html#h-B.4.1.2).
-What's the most important is that they clearly identify themselves by providing User Agent strings and IP addresses lists.
+What's the most important is that they clearly identify themselves by providing User Agent strings and IP Address lists.

 - **Grey bots** (neutral) - feed fetchers, website crawlers and data scrappers.
 They are similar to the white bots.
-Except they usually don't bring users/clients/money directly to a website, but generate additional load.
+Except they usually don't bring users/clients/money directly to a website, but they generate additional load.
 They may or may not identify themselves, may or may not follow the robots protocol.

 - **Black bots** (harmful) - fraud and criminal activity, intentional impersonation for profit.
 They imitate user behavior to harm or make fake impression, clicks, etc.

-We won't cover black bots because as it is a huge topic with sophisticated analysis and Machine learning algorithms.
+We won't cover black bots because it is a huge topic with sophisticated analysis and Machine learning algorithms.
 We will focus on the white and grey bots that identify themselves as such.

 There's no reason to show a banner for a bot, right?
 It's pointless, waste of resources and money.
-What's most important is that clients don't want to pay for that and our goal is to filter bots out.
+What's the most important is that clients don't want to pay for that and our goal is to filter all bots out.
 There are few ways to identify bot traffic.
 One of the ways that became a standard in the industry is to use a defined list of User Agent strings.
 Let's take a look at an example.

-My browser's user agent string looks like this at the moment: `Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/57.0.2987.133 Safari/537.36`
+My browser's user agent string looks like this at the moment: `Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/57.0.2987.133 Safari/537.36` Yes, I use Chrome on Windows 10.

-One of [the Google's crawlers](https://support.google.com/webmasters/answer/1061943) has the following user agent: `Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)"` As you can see Google shares information on their bots and how to identify them.
+One of [the Google's crawlers](https://support.google.com/webmasters/answer/1061943) has the following user agent: `Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)"` As you can see it has `Googlebot` keyword and a link with the information about itself.
+Google shares information on their bots and how to identify them.

 There are various bot user agent lists available on the Internet for free.
 But...
 There's [The Interactive Advertising Bureau (IAB)](https://en.wikipedia.org/wiki/Interactive_Advertising_Bureau) which "is an advertising business organization that develops industry standards, conducts research, and provides legal support for the online advertising industry."
-They maintain [their own "International Spiders and Bots List"](http://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/) (which costs... wait WHAT? $14000 for non-members???)
+They maintain [their own "International Spiders and Bots List"](http://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/) (which costs... wait WHAT? $14000 for non-members???
+Holy moly!)
 The list "is required for compliance to the IAB’s Client Side Counting (CSC) Measurement Guidelines".
 Oh, this is what "develops industry standards" means; everything fell into place.
 It seems that we don't have much choice here 😀

 The bot list contains a list of string tokens that we can find in user agent strings.
 There are hundreds of those tokens.
 The simplified version looks like this.